 One of the things EMC’s clients appreciate most about Ian is his ability to walk them through complex concepts and findings in ways that everyone on the team can understand and use.
 He says: "What we’re really doing is working with our clients to identify the core of the issues or challenges they want to know about.
 Our clients often know generally where they want to go, but it’s the specifics that we help them identify and the way we build our questionnaires and analysis from what we’ve learned that sets us apart in this industry.
 We’re telling a story with research that helps inform everyone at the table to make informed decisions on how to move forward."

 EMC Research is a national, full-service opinion research and strategic consulting firm.
-The company has offices in three states, San Francisco/Oakland CA, Seattle WA, and Columbus OH.
+The company has offices in six locations, San Francisco/Oakland CA, Seattle WA, Portland OR, Washington DC, Orlando FL, and Columbus OH.

 Recently, market researchers have become increasingly interested in integrating insights from ‘Behavioural Economics’ into their traditional research approaches.
 However, this was pretty much restricted to an inductive transfer of selected insights into designs and questionnaires on a case-by-case basis.
 Moreover, there was no systematic merging of these insights with the classical blockbuster tools of market research, especially with conjoint analysis.
 This go-to tool for simulating and modeling human choice is commonly criticised for assuming rational choice – something that has been regularly proved to be unrealistic.
 For the first time, a true solution to this problem has been identified by seamlessly merging conjoint analysis with the most important insights from ‘Behavioral Economics’.
 This makes predictions more valid while maintaining the core advantages of conjoint analysis.